piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Frequently Asked Questions ==

-= Why is my company logo not displayed at the size I've uploaded it? = Printed sheets need a higher pixel density for images than the screen.
+= Why is my company logo not displayed at the size I've uploaded it? = Printed paper needs a higher pixel density for images than the screen.
 To make your printed logo look nice and crisp it will be resized via CSS to a fourth of the uploaded pixel size.
 This means: An image of 400p x 400px will be displayed as a 100px x 100px image but will be printed with the original amount of pixels.
+With the resizing, 288 pixels of the original image width correspond to about 1 printed inch.

 = How can I change the address format of the recipient? = WooCommerce includes address formats for many different countries.
 But maybe your country format isn't included.
 For such cases you can define your own format with a filter in your `functions.php` if you know your country code (ie `LI`).